appvia/tako/docs/tutorials/simple-nodejs-app-ci-workflow.md

 Iterate on the application as [described here](simple-nodejs-app-workflow.md#iterate-on-the-application).

-When your happy commit the latest and push.
+When you're happy, commit the latest and push.

 ## App deployed to staging